wuvt/rolled/README.md

 | FE_TYPESENSE_SEARCHKEY | generated search/read only API key. this will be exposed on the frontend. |
 | FE_ALLOWED | space-separated list of allowed CIDR-format IP ranges. by default the frontend denies all access. |

 The endpoints prefixed `ING_` are relative to the *ingestion container*.
-The ones prefixed `FE_` are relative to the *client*.
+The ones prefixed `FE_` are relative to the *client* (sans FE_ALLOWED, which is relevant to the *frontend* container).
 Keep this in mind as you dockerize or k8s-ize or whatever: the client does not have cluster networking (probably. you might be doing something cursed. not my business if so.).

 Furthermore, the ingestion scripts expect `/data` to contain a `/data/sheets` with the source spreadsheets.
 Cached MusicBrainz API content will be read and written to `/data/manifest.json`, so if you're bringing your own mount that as well.